 "BUT IS IT FOR ME?"

 We know that for some people, change can seem very daunting and a lifestyle is certainly hard to change overnight.
-Because we recognise this, we want to provide a space where everyone feels welcomed, loved, and valued at the very least.
+Because we recognise this, we want to provide a space where everyone feels welcomed and accepted at the very least.
 It is this part of our Christian ethos that forms the basis for how we work – that everyone is treated with respect and has a life worth living.

 We want to provide affordable therapy for everyone, so we operate a sliding scale of fees.
 We also work with health insurance plans.

 If you are interested to know what some of our past clients have said, please click here to read more.

 We offer an eight-week discipleship course on complex mental health conditions, which is designed for small groups and is an ideal resource for the church.
 It offers interactive friendly sessions aimed towards helping people take back control of their own lives.
 It shows you how to challenge negative thought patterns and behaviour, as well as showing you how to develop and work towards new attainable goals together.
 We run this in-house at Still the Hunger, or as an external event within your own church.
 For more information, see our Resources page.